Rodrigo Constantino: Career

+Controversial Statements About Rape Case and Dismiss

 In November 2020, Constantino was dismissed from Jovem Pan, following controversial statements about the rape case of Brazilian blogger Mariana Ferrer, which gained national repercussion.
 Constantino statements were widely criticized by the media that accused him of being an apology for the rapist, in addition to victim blaming.
 The following day, he was also fired from Grupo Record, where he had a column on the R7 portal, in addition to being a commentator for Record News.
 Rádio Guaíba and the newspaper Correio do Povo also confirmed his dismissal.
 Two months after the incident, Jovem Pan revised its decision and rehired Constantino as political commentator for one of the network's daily programs, "Pingos nos Is" and later to return to its original program, "3 in 1".
 Constantino writes a daily column for the Gazeta do Povo newspaper and hosts the "Tudo Consta" lives on Mondays and Wednesdays on YouTube.

+On January 10, 2023, Jovem Pan decided to remove Rodrigo Constantino and the commentator and partner of Donald Trump, Paulo Figueiredo.
+The decision came after the Federal Public Ministry of São Paulo opened an investigation against the channel for supporting the coup acts, which occurred in the Brazilian Congress attack on January 8, 2023, on the Three Powers Plaza, in Brasília, Brazil.